 12. I’ve registered with your website but I can’t log in!

 Your organization may give your supporters the option to create a profile on your website where they can log in with a username and password.
 This is usually an area where donors can view past donations, change monthly donation options, see their tax receipts, or choose email communication preferences.

 Some organizations also have forums for patients or community members that require a login.
 Others have similar logged-in spaces for petition signing and action alerts.

 “I lost my password” is a really common donor concern.
-Your loyal supporters will be reassured when your employees can easily talk them through accessing their donor account again.
-Teach your staff to how explain the “resend username/password” options that usually appear under a login box.
+Your loyal supporters will be reassured when your employees can easily talk to them by accessing their donor account again.
+Teach your staff to how to explain the “resend username/password” options that usually appear under a login box.

 Make sure everyone on your team knows what’s inside a donor’s account and how they can access all their critical items.